tonydoesathing/quickcheck-backend/README.md

 Run `python -m venv .env` in the source directory, and then `.env/Scripts/activate`, `python -m pip install -r requirements.txt`, and `python manage.py migrate`, in that order.
 It should create the database.

 ## Running
-Simply run `python ./manage.py run`
+Simply run `python ./manage.py runserver`

 ## Generating UML diagram
 Run `python manage.py graph_models -a -g --dot -o quickcheck-backend.dot`; this will export a GraphViz .dot file.